-That doesn’t mean you should turn off any connectivity functionality.
+You should certainly look into how to protect your privacy if you’re worried Alexa’s always listening, but that doesn’t mean you should turn off all connectivity functionality.
 IoT devices generally need at least some data access to perform the functions for which we buy them.
 However, you may have limited control over this data access, unless you shut it off.

 Because Internet of Things devices don’t always have security features, it isn’t difficult for hackers to break into them.
 Just like PCs, Macs and mobile phones, IoT devices are viable targets for malware infections.

 Some hackers have used malware to either turn IoT devices into “botnets” that send out more malware or contribute to distributed denial of service (DDoS) attacks.
 Other IoT malware simply freezes the device (called “bricking” it).